lab42open-team/pubmed_trend_analysis/README.md

 ## Prerequisites

-In bash the the search is done in awk patterm ```match``` command and results are written in a file after being checked for duplicates and missing information.
+In bash the search is done in awk patterm ```match``` command and results are written in a file after being checked for duplicates and missing information.

 For results file transformation, statistics and plotting we used R version 3.5.2 and the ``` tidyverse 1.3.0 ``` packages ``` readr, dplyr, ggplot2, tidyr```.
 For the network analysis the R packages ```Matrix```, ```igraph```,```tidygraph``` and ```gggraph``` are used.